AnaMaria2019/recommendation-system-and-web-scraping/README.md

 # RecSystem_and_WebScraping

-## Logic steps followed:
+## Logic steps followed - building the Recommendation System:
+> **Note**
-<b>NOTE:</b> Below each step, the associated script in this repository is mentioned.
+> Below each step, the associated script in this repository is mentioned.</br>

+> **Note**
+> For each list of characteristics (mentioned [here](https://github.com/AnaMaria2019/RecSystem_and_WebScraping/blob/master/utils/cities_wanted_features.py)), the number of cities, that have those characteristics, along with the characteristics' values, found on [nomadlist.com](https://nomadlist.com/) might fluctuate because the website is constantly updating its information.

 1) Get all the cities from [nomadlist.com](https://nomadlist.com/) that have the <b>26 attributes</b> (you can find them in <i>[utils/cities_wanted_features.py](https://github.com/AnaMaria2019/RecSystem_and_WebScraping/blob/master/utils/cities_wanted_features.py)</i>) selected from the full list of 35 possible ones, and store them in a Json file</br>
 -- <i>[scraping_nomadlist/scrape_cities_with_all_attributes.py](https://github.com/AnaMaria2019/RecSystem_and_WebScraping/blob/master/scraping_nomadlist/scrape_cities_with_all_attributes.py)</i> --